davidsneighbour/kollitsch.dev/content/gohugo/debug/_index.md

   status: release
   list: true
 aliases:
 - /components/hugo-debug
 - /gohugo/hugo-debug
 cascade:
   params:
     config:
       overviewLabel: More information
+menus:
+  main:
-      band: GoHugo
+    parent: GoHugo
+    params:
+      bsicon: puzzle-fill
 ---

 Debug everything in Hugo!
 This module for GoHugo adds debugging partials for everything you need to debug.

 ## Notes

-- This is a GoHugo module to use while you are developing your theme or website.
+* This is a GoHugo module to use while you are developing your theme or website.
 It slows down the build process.
 Knowledge about variables in our template and NOT speed is our main priority.
 It is advised to add the module only the development configuration or check if the layout is processed by the development server to minimise its impact.
-- This module is inspired by [kaushalmodi/hugo-debugprint](https://github.com/kaushalmodi/hugo-debugprint).
+* This module is inspired by [kaushalmodi/hugo-debugprint](https://github.com/kaushalmodi/hugo-debugprint).

 ## Usage